 The best part?
 There are infinite options to play these games online.

-These technology products add a safety net that decreases anxiety for both older adults and families.
-Some great tech to keep seniors with dementia and Alzheimer’s safe include:
+These technology products provide a safety net that reduces anxiety for both older adults and their families.
+Some great tech to keep seniors with dementia and Alzheimer’s safe includes the following:

 Timed electrical outlets

-A safety electrical outlet turns off automatically after a set period of time.
-Plug an electrical device into it and eliminate worries about fires or injury.
+A safety electrical outlet automatically shuts off after a set period.
+Plug an electrical device into it to eliminate concerns about fire or injury.

 Car GPS and mobile phone maps

-For those who are still able to drive independently, program “Home” into their mobile phone map app and/or car GPS so they’ll always be able to find their way back.
+For those who can still drive independently, program “Home” into their mobile phone map app and/or car GPS so they can always find their way back.

 GPS shoe insoles

-For those at risk of getting lost or wandering, GPS insoles allow families to track someone if they get lost.
+For those at risk of getting lost or wandering, GPS-enabled insoles allow families to track someone in real time.

-Helping older adults stay connected with family and friends lessens widens their circle for social stimulation and interaction.
+Helping older adults stay connected with family and friends expands their social circle and provides opportunities for stimulation and interaction.

-One study found that using social technology leads to reduced loneliness, fewer chronic illnesses, decreased depression, and improved well-being.
+One study found that using social technology is associated with reduced loneliness, fewer chronic illnesses, lower depression, and improved well-being.

 These technologies help seniors with dementia stay connected: